Three Ways MRFs Can Reduce Recycling Contamination

 AEI’s Recovery Solutions

 Today’s recycling and recovery challenges are clear: stricter regulations require more efficient recovery processes.
-To meet these demands, AEI offers MRFs the Eco-Star Dynamic Disc Screen.
+To meet these demands, AEI offers the BIVITEC® screen.

-Offering high capacity efficient screening in a small footprint, the Eco-Star was designed to screen the most difficult materials without wrapping and plugging.
-Compared to conventional vibrating screens, trommel screens, and star screens, the Eco-Star is an efficient, ideal solution for processing recycled materials.
-Click below to request a quote.
+Offering high capacity efficient screening, the BIVITEC® is designed to screen difficult, high-moisture materials without plugging or blinding the screen media.
+Compared to conventional vibrating screens, trommel screens, and star screens, the BIVITEC® is an ideal screening solution for processing recycled materials from e-scrap to consumer waste.